-Kate visits study into pressure on lockdown babies
+Kate visits study into future chances of pandemic babies

 - Published

-The Duchess of Cambridge has visited researchers looking at whether children born during the pandemic will have been affected in the long-term by the pressures on their families.
+The Duchess of Cambridge has visited researchers looking at whether children born during the pandemic will have been affected in the long-term by the pressures on families.

 The University College London study will consider issues such as job worries, parents feeling isolated and a widening gap between rich and poor.